krytonx85/k8sntnxautosetup/README.md

 2. Create and Deploy 4 VMs on your Prism Element using nutanix v2 api calls
 3. Use Kubespray - deploy a default configuration kubernetes cluster
 4. Deploy addons like
-  a.
-Nutanix CSI 2.0
+  - Nutanix CSI 2.0
-  b.
-Nginx Ingress
+  - Nginx Ingress
-  c.
-Istio Service Mesh
+  - Istio Service Mesh

 # About Kubespray
 Please refer to these docs about kubespray: